justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

  The important aspects are not PowerBI and dashboards - 90q% of what we will cover today is data related and used with other tools and environments

-Branch librarian for the Baillieu LIbrary
+Branch librarian for the Baillieu Library

 _want to see the change in collection use for my branch_

 ![2021-powerbi-1-branch.png]({{site.baseurl}}/img/2021-powerbi-1-branch.png)

 University Librarian

 _I want to look at collection mix over all locations_

 ![2021-powerbi-2-unilib.png]({{site.baseurl}}/img/2021-powerbi-2-unilib.png)

-Subject Librarian for Physics at Melbourne University _I want to see the detailed analysis within Physics for each branch_
+Subject Librarian for Physics at Melbourne University

+_I want to see the detailed analysis within Physics for each branch_

 ![2021-powerbi-3-subject.png]({{site.baseurl}}/img/2021-powerbi-3-subject.png)